-We continue to explore opportunities to expand our portfolio in the field of addiction and related disorders such as pain reduction, both through internal development and through acquisitions.
+We continue to explore opportunities to expand our portfolio in the field of addiction and related disorders, both through internal development and through acquisitions.
 Our vision is to create the world's leading addiction focused pharmaceutical company.

-In January 2021, we expanded our portfolio in the field of addiction with the acquisition of Purnovate, LLC via a merger into our wholly owned subsidiary, Purnovate, Inc., ("Purnovate") and in January 2023, we entered into an option agreement with Adenomed LLC ("Buyer"), pursuant to which we granted to the Buyer an exclusive option for a period of one hundred twenty (120) days from the effective date of the Option Agreement for Buyer or its designated affiliate to acquire all of the assets of Purnovate.
-We have been using Purnovate's adenosine drug discovery and development platform to invent and develop novel chemical entities as drug candidates for large unmet medical needs.
+In January 2021, we expanded our portfolio in the field of addiction with the acquisition of Purnovate, LLC via a merger into our wholly owned subsidiary, Purnovate, Inc. ("Purnovate") and in January 2023, we entered into an option agreement with Adovate LLC ("Adovate"), pursuant to which we granted to Adovate an exclusive option for a period of one hundred twenty (120) days from the effective date of the Option Agreement for Adovate or its designated affiliate to acquire all of the assets of Purnovate and to assume related liabilities and expenses.
+On May 8, 2023, Adovate sent a letter exercising its option effective May 16, 2023 and made payment of the \$450,000 in fees due on exercise.
+Effective June 30, 2023, Adovate issued to us the equity stake in Adovate due on exercise of the option agreement.
+On August 17, 2023, a Bill of Sale, Assignment and Assumption Agreement ("Bill of Sale") was executed between Purnovate and Adovate, transferring the Purnovate assets to Adovate, effective as of June 30, 2023.
+On August 17, 2023, Purnovate and Adovate also entered into a Letter Agreement which stated that Adovate acquired the assets of Purnovate of purnovate of bill of Sale.